COBRA premium assistance credit.

 Additional Medicare Tax.
 All wages that are subject to Medicare tax are subject to Additional Medicare Tax withholding if

 paid in excess of the $200,000 withholding threshold.

 For more information on what wages are subject to Medicare tax, see the chart, Special Rules for Various Types of Services and Payments

-and enter “Additional Medicare Tax
+“Additional Medicare Tax

 ” in the search box.